drone/docs/content/usage/steps.md

 # Overview

-Drone uses the `build` section of the `.drone.yml` to define your Docker build environment and your build and test instructions.
+Drone uses the `script` section of the `.drone.yml` to define your Docker build environment and your build and test instructions.
 The following is an example build definition:

 ```yaml
 ---